 A lawyer, Major General during the Civil War, and 20th U.S. President, he served only 200 days in office.
 Shot by Charles J. Guiteau on July 2, 1881, who was disgruntled by failed efforts to secure a federal post, one bullet grazed Garfield’s arm, while another lodged in his spine.
-Garfield became increasingly ill over the next few weeks due to infection causing his heart to weaken.
+Due to the infection, Garfield became increasingly ill over the next few weeks, causing his heart to weaken.
 He died of a massive heart attack on September 19, 1881.

 Chester Arthur (1829-1886)

 Lawyer, politician, and 21st U.S. President, he assumed the role after James Garfield died.
 His primary achievement was the passage of the Pendleton Civil Service Reform Act, which earned him the moniker “The Father of Civil Service” and a favorable reputation among historians.
 However, he failed to be nominated for re-election.

 Grover Cleveland (1837-1908)